Resources

 Parkinson’s

-Parkinson’s disease affects the nerve cells in the brain that produce dopamine.
-Symptoms of Parkinson’s disease include muscle rigidity, tremors, changes in speech and gait.
+Parkinson's affects dopamine producing nerve cells in the brain, leading to synptoms like muscle rigidity, tremors, changes in speech and gait.

 Strokes

-A stroke occurs when the blood supply to part of your brain is interrupted or reduced, depriving the brain tissue of oxygen and nutrients.
-Within minutes, brain cells begin to die.
+Stroke overiew: A stroke occurs when blood supply to the brain is interrupted, leading to brain cell death due to lack of oxygen and nutrients.

 Auto Immune Conditions